 Child Safety in the U.S.

-According to the U.S. Centers for Disease Control (CDC), accidents are the leading cause of death in children under the age of five, and the New York Department of Health states that choking is the fourth leading type of fatal accident to occur.
-However, choking hazards can be found everywhere and may include food, toys, clothing and other household items in addition to bedding, and nearly all of these accidents are preventable by following several guidelines:
+According to the U.S. Centers for Disease Control (CDC), accidents are the leading cause of death in children under the age of five.
+And the New York Department of Health states that choking is the fourth prominent type of fatal accident to occur.
+However, choking hazards can be found everywhere and may include food, toys, clothing and other household items in addition to bedding.
+Nearly all of these accidents are preventable by following several guidelines:

-• Provide a good example for your children.
+- Provide an excellent example for your children.

 - Read the hazard labels on all products, and follow all recommendations.

 - Educate babysitters and other caregivers about child safety.

 Bean bags are deemed to be unsafe for children under the age of twelve months by the ACCC.
 All beanbags distributed throughout Australia must carry this warning: “WARNING: Children can suffocate if bean bag filling is swallowed or inhaled.
 Do not let children climb inside this bean bag.
 A bean bag is not a safe sleeping surface for an infant under 12 months of age.”
 Parents should ensure that the beanbag covers have locking zippers, durable linings, and double stitching, and they must remain full of beads at all times.